xilinchen/personal_web/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a data analyst with expertise in healthcare research.
-I enjoy working in an interdisciplinary team and solving data challenges!
+I'm a data scientist with expertise in healthcare research.
+I enjoy learning new data analysis techniques, solving analytic challenges, and creating interpretatble visualization.

 I'm originally from [Chengdu](https://en.wikipedia.org/wiki/Chengdu) and moved to the U.S. for my master's degree.
 My career has been majorly focus on healthcare related research including substance abuse, trauma transportation and surgical education.
-I found working in healthcare research very interesting, challenging and fulfilling!
+I found working in healthcare research very challenging and fulfilling!
 Today I am a statistician for the Center for Surgical Training and Research at the University of Michigan.

 My first name is pronounced "She-lynn".
-In my free time, I enjoy walking, gardening and cooking!
+In my free time, I enjoy walking, gardening, cooking and trying new restaurants!